zoeeewp/recipes/Spreads/Portabella Aioli.md

 > - White Truffle Oil (optional)

 > **Instructions**
-> - Saute mushrooms in a pan
+> - Saute mushrooms in a pan.
+When done remove from heat.
 > - Add mushrooms into a blender with garlic, dijon mustard, truffle oil, horseradish, and mayo.